Feasibility of Modeling Orthogonal Frequency-Division Multiplexing Communication Signals with Unsupervised Generative Adversarial Networks: Experiments

-The objective of the fading channel experiment is to evaluate the ability of STFT-GAN to learn waveform variations due to frequency-selective fading that arises from multipath RF propagation.
-Specifically, we apply stochastic $N$-tap Rayleigh fading channel models \cite{Molisch2012} to the target distribution OFDM waveforms.
-We use three channel models specified in the \ac{3GPP} cellular standard \cite[Annex B.2]{3GPP-channels}: EPA-5Hz, EVA-70Hz, and ETU-300Hz.
-The first three letters specify a delay profile and the frequency is the maximum Doppler frequency.
+The objective of the fading channel experiment was to evaluate the ability of \ac{STFT-GAN} to learn waveform variations due to the frequency-selective fading that arises from multipath RF propagation.
+Specifically, we applied stochastic $N$-tap Rayleigh fading channel models \cite{Molisch2012} to the target distribution OFDM waveforms.
+We used three channel models specified in the \ac{3GPP} cellular standard \cite[Annex B.2]{3GPP-channels}: EPA-5\,Hz, EVA-70\,Hz, and ETU-300\,Hz.
+The first three letters specify a delay profile, and the frequency is the maximum Doppler frequency.

-To be sensitive to frequency-dependent channel variations, the largest OFDM symbol length of $512$ is used.
-In addition, the allocation size is medium, the QAM modulation order is $M=16$.
-To partially offset the nonuniform level of distortion from the different channel models, \ac{AWGN} is added such that the EVM is $-30$\,dB, $-40$\,dB, and $-50$\,dB before application of the EPA-5Hz, EVA-70Hz, and ETU-300Hz channel models, respectively.
+To be sensitive to frequency-dependent channel variations, the largest OFDM symbol length of $512$ was used.
+In addition, the allocation size was medium, and the QAM modulation order was $M=16$.
+To partially offset the nonuniform level of distortion from the different channel models, \ac{AWGN} was added such that the \ac{EVM} was $-30$\,dB, $-40$\,dB, and $-50$\,dB before application of the EPA-5\,Hz, EVA-70\,Hz, and ETU-300\,Hz channel models, respectively.

 Because the 3GPP channel models are specified in terms of physical quantities, their implementation requires specification of a physical sampling rate.
-We use a sampling rate of 7.68~MS/s, which corresponds to the 3GPP specification for a 5~MHz LTE downlink channel, where the OFDM symbol length is $512$ \cite{LTEnutshell}.
+We used a sampling rate of 7.68~megasamples per second, which corresponds to the 3GPP specification for a 5~MHz LTE downlink channel, where the OFDM symbol length is $512$ \cite{LTEnutshell}.

 Figure~\ref{fig:Bcoh_histograms} presents histograms of estimated coherence bandwidth for the three channels.
 In each case, these plots show excellent agreement between the distributions of estimated coherence bandwidth for the generated and target data distributions.
-Moreover, for all cases, the PSD distances ranged between .075 to 0.1, indicating strong median PSD accuracy.
+Moreover, for all cases, the PSD distances ranged between 0.075 to 0.1, indicating strong median PSD accuracy.